 The cables were deteriorating (a common problem for SynthAxe systems) so I have recently had brand new set of replacement cables specially made.

-I made this video when I was thinking of selling the system.
-It is NOT currently for sale.
+I made this video when I first starting thinking about selling the system.

 The system includes the SynthAxe Controller, Console, Pedal unit, Step-On pedals.